DPDK/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 Multi-process Support
 =====================

-In the Intel® DPDK, multi-process support is designed to allow a group of Intel® DPDK processes to work together in a simple transparent manner to perform packet processing, or other workloads, on Intel® architecture hardware.
+In the DPDK, multi-process support is designed to allow a group of DPDK processes to work together in a simple transparent manner to perform packet processing, or other workloads, on Intel® architecture hardware.
-To support this functionality, a number of additions have been made to the core Intel® DPDK Environment Abstraction Layer (EAL).
+To support this functionality, a number of additions have been made to the core DPDK Environment Abstraction Layer (EAL).

-The EAL has been modified to allow different types of Intel® DPDK processes to be spawned, each with different permissions on the hugepage memory used by the applications.
+The EAL has been modified to allow different types of DPDK processes to be spawned, each with different permissions on the hugepage memory used by the applications.
 For now, there are two types of process specified: